NASA-AMMOS/DataDrive-CommandLine/README.md

 This project provides command-line applications to interface with Datadrive/OCS.
 The DataDrive command line supplements tools within the OCS suite by providing a way of listening to OCS events without having to interface with AWS.
 It is compatible with CSSO or CAM authentication systems (for OCS and AOCS respectively).

+# Archival Notice

+This repository has been moved to a new location under [NASA-JPL](https://github.com/nasa-jpl).

+All future development, updates, and issue tracking will take place at: https://github.com/nasa-jpl/DataDrive-CommandLine

+This repository is now archived and maintained here for historical reference only.

 ## Installation

 ### From Github Release